LScD (Leicester Scientific Dictionary)

 DTM: It is the Document Term Matrix constructed from the LSC.
 Each entry of the matrix is the number of times the word occurs in the corresponding document.

-LScD: This file contains of ordered list of words from LSC as defined in the previous section.
+LScD: An ordered list of words from LSC as defined in the previous section.

 The code can be used by: